Linen Size Guide & How Many Guests To Seat Around Your Tables

 Rental tables should always be covered with floor-length linens, as the mental or plastic legs are unattractive.

-For round tables, I almost always prefer a floor-length linen, unless it is a pedestal table or an outdoor table.
+For round tables, I almost always prefer a floor-length linen, unless it is a pedestal or an outdoor table.

 If you wish to use an overlay, I suggest putting it over a floor-length linen, unless your table has pretty legs.